-Boarding and deboarding is possible with the use of the ramp available in the railway.
+It is possible to get on and off the tram using the ramp provided on the tram.
 Please make sure that you get on at the first door.
-Line 8 operates in regular service with low-floor cars.
+Line 8 runs in regular service with low-floor trams.

-The subsoil at the “Festspielhaus Hellerau” stop is covered with gravel, which can restrict mobility for wheelchair users*.
-An approx. 6 cm high kerbstone and the busy main road must be crossed.
+The ground at the “Festspielhaus Hellerau” stop is gravel, which can restrict mobility for wheelchair users.
+An approx. 6 cm high kerb and the busy main road have to be crossed.
 There are no traffic lights.
-From the bus stop “Festspielhaus Hellerau” it is about 330 meters to the Festspielhaus.
-The path is partly uneven and not easy to roll on due to gravel surface.
+From the stop “Festspielhaus Hellerau” it is about 330 metres to the Festspielhaus.
+The path is partly uneven and not easy to walk on due to the gravel surface.

-To get to the Festspielhaus Hellerau from the “Heinrich-Tessenow-Weg” stop, follow the footpath along the main road in the direction of travel on the right-hand side of the road uphill.
-The distance from the bus stop to the Festspielhaus is 550 metres and is therefore longer than from the bus stop “Festspielhaus Hellerau”, but easier to walk.
+To get from the “Heinrich-Tessenow-Weg” stop to the Festspielhaus Hellerau, follow the pavement of the main street uphill in the direction of travel on the right side of the street.
+The walk from the bus stop to the Festspielhaus is 550 metres, which is longer than the walk from the bus stop “Festspielhaus Hellerau”, but easier to walk on foot.